khalidWid/feedback-app/README.md

-# Getting Started with Create React App
+# React Feedback App

+This is a project from my React Front To Back 2022 course.
+It allows users to add, update and delete feedback.
+It uses a mock REST api with json-server.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project goes over all of the fundamentals of React including...

+- Components
+- JSX
+- Props (proptypes, defaultprops, etc)
+- State (Component & App Level)
+- Styling
+- Handling Events
+- Lists & Keys
+- Forms
+- Context API
+- HTTP Requests

+---

 ## Available Scripts